vitalics/blog/src/content/blog/11-ajv-ts.md

 const guesstWrong = UserSchema.parse({ username: "admin", password: 123 }); // Error.
 Password is not a string
 ```

-Zod will handle incoming arguments into the `parse` function and throws if argument not matches the schema
+Zod will handle incoming arguments into the `parse` function and throw if argument not match the schema

-## Why zod does not works for us?
+## Why Zod does not work for us?

-On the current project we use `ajv` schema validator.
-Since zod has it's own validation, it does not matched our requirements.
+In the current project, we use `ajv` schema validator.
+Since Zod has it's own validation, it does not match our requirements.

 But!
 Our models are JSON-schema compatible - My thoughts.
-This is a entry point of my adventure which has name `ajv-ts`.
+This is an entry point of my adventure which has the name `ajv-ts`.

 ## Attempt 1.
 Types

-First of all, I define base type:
+First of all, I define the base type:

 ```ts
 // types.ts